bcaffo/LittleInferenceBook/manuscript/10_pvalues.md

 the results can perform the test at whatever {$$}\alpha{/$$} he or she choses.
 This is especially useful in multiple testing circumstances.

-Here's the two rules for performing hypothesis tests with P-values.
+Here are the two rules for performing hypothesis tests with P-values.
-* If the P-value for a test is less than {$$}\alpha{/$$} you reject the null hypothesis
+- If the P-value for a test is less than {$$}\alpha{/$$} you reject the null hypothesis
-* For two sided hypothesis test, double the smaller of the two one sided hypothesis test Pvalues
+- For two sided hypothesis test, double the smaller of the two one sided hypothesis test P-values.

 ## Binomial P-value example